CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Results and discussion

 \subsection{Benchmark, ParticlesDataset class and evaluation tool}

-Our benchmark consists of a diverse set of 7 macromolecules, with an average number of ~300K particles including soluble and membrane macromolecules, symmetric and asymmetric complexes, and resolutions ranging from \SI{5}{\angstrom} to \SI{3.2}{\angstrom} (see Appendix A).
+Our benchmark consists of a diverse set of eight macromolecules, with an average number of ~300K particles including soluble and membrane macromolecules, symmetric and asymmetric complexes, and resolutions ranging from \SI{5}{\angstrom} to \SI{3.2}{\angstrom} (see \ref{appx:benchmark_composition}).
 For each particle in the dataset, we provide its image and estimated pose together with an estimate of the reliability of the poses.
 The benchmark can be automatically downloaded from Zenodo \citep{Zenodo2013} using our \(\mathrm{cesped}\) Python package.

 The package includes a \verb|ParticlesDataset| class, which implements the PyTorch \verb|Dataset| API for seamless integration.
-It also offers optional yet recommended pre-processing steps commonly adopted in Cryo-EM and specialized data augmentation techniques, like affine transformations that adjust both the image and its corresponding pose (see Appendix B).
-Additionally, the package offers an automatic evaluation pipeline that only requires as inputs the predicted poses (grey box in Figure 1).
-For ease of use, a Singularity image definition file is included, eliminating the need for installing Cryo-EM-specific software like Relion.
+It also offers optional yet recommended preprocessing steps commonly adopted in Cryo-EM (e.g., image normalisation, phase flipping), and specialised data augmentation techniques, like affine transformations that adjust both the image and its corresponding pose (see \ref{appx:hparams}).
+While the \(\mathrm{cesped}\) package was designed with PyTorch in mind, the benchmark is accessible to a broader audience, as the data is stored in standard formats and accompanied by utility programs to assist users of other frameworks in adopting the CESPED benchmark.

+Additionally, the package offers an automatic evaluation pipeline that only requires as inputs the predicted poses (grey box in Figure \ref{fig:eval_protocol}).
+For ease of use, a Singularity\footnote{https://zenodo.org/records/4667718} image definition file is included, eliminating the need to install Cryo-EM-specific software like Relion.
 This design enables those without Cryo-EM experience to utilize the \verb|cesped| benchmark and package as effortlessly as they would with standard datasets such as MNIST.
-Usage examples can be found in Appendix C.
+Usage examples can be found in \ref{appx:usage}.